 To save the hassle from having to remember to save the icon layout from time to time, you can allow DesktopOK to automatically save a copy of icon layout every time you shutdown your Windows.
 In DesktopOK app, go to Options, then enable Save on Windows Shutdown.

 This will only work if DesktopOK is opened and running before you shutdown your PC.
 In that sense, you should also enable DesktopOK to automatically run on startup.
 To do so, in DesktopOK, go to Options, then enable Start DesktopOK with Windows.

 How to auto restore positions of desktop icons during startup of Windows 10

-If you have an issue where your desktop icons will automatically get messed up or rearrange every time you boot your computer, with the help of DesktopOK, you can also set it to automatically restore a latest saved icon layout every time you startup your Windows 10.
+If you have an issue where your desktop icons will automatically get messed up or rearrange every time you boot your computer, with the help of DesktopOK, you can also set it to automatically restore a latest saved desktop icon layout every time you startup your Windows 10.

 To do this, make sure the two options above (Save on Sindows shutdown and start DesktopOK with Windows) are enabled.
 Then, go to Options, enable Restore on Windows startup.

-After all three options are enabled, DesktopOK will automatically save a copy of current icon layout whenever you shutdown, and then restore the latest copy whenever you startup your Windows again.
+After all three options are enabled, DesktopOK will automatically save a copy of current desktop icon layout whenever you shutdown, and then restore the latest copy whenever you startup your Windows again.